Suraj151/esp8266-framework/README.md

 The base also offers `signalAllServiceTasks(sig)`, `countServiceTasks(...)` and the task-id iterators; those are what the `srvc` command renders.

+A new service is runtime-toggleable for free.
+The base reads `enabled` from `/etc/x/x.conf` before anything starts and `PDIStack::initialize` gates the `initService` call on `isServiceEnabled()`.
+Override `getServiceConfigPath` only if the feature genuinely cannot use the derived path.
+Override `isEssentialService()` to return true only if the device genuinely cannot be recovered without the service; that puts it beyond the reach of `srvc disable` *and* of a hand-edited conf file.

 ### 6.2 Service reference

 Ordered the way the orchestrator starts them.